anyaevostinar/anyaevostinar.github.io/classes/208-f25/prep-bits-c.md

 ## Advanced Learning Objectives
 After class, you should be able to:
 * Explain the process of homework revisions and exams retakes for the course
-* Use bitwise operators to achieve specific output
 * Get started on Assignment 1
+* Use GDB to debug your code

 ## Resources
 Read and complete the following: